Salami-Sam/PantserWriter/README.md

 **Fixed Bugs**
   1. **FIXED (11/25/2020):** When switching files, the file that you are switching from will occasionally overwrite the file you are switching to (happens with note files and chapter files).
   2. **FIXED (11/25/2020):** Current note's content would not update when deleting a note.

+**Updates**
+  1. **11/25/2020:** Changed how zooming works.
+You can now use Ctrl + scrollwheel to zoom in and out freely and the application will remember your zoom settings.
+No manual typing option exists right now for zooming.
+Overall workflow/usability improvements have been made.